Lindydancer/lisp-extra-font-lock/README.md

 redefine the face (e.g. using a theme), or you can rebind the corresponding variable.

-* Variables are highlighted using the standard face `font-lock-variable-name-face`.
+* Local variables are highlighted using the standard face `font-lock-variable-name-face`.
+* Special (global) variables that are rebound by `let` are highlighted using the face bound to the variable `lisp-extra-font-lock-special-variable-name-face` (by default `lisp-extra-font-lock-special-variable-name`, which inherits from `font-lock-warning-face`.)
 * Quoted expressions use the face bound to the variable `lisp-extra-font-lock-quoted-face` (by default `lisp-extra-font-lock-quoted`, which inherits from